Vancouver Canucks: End of the Gillis era (2012–2014)

+Vancouver Canucks defenceman Alex Edler during a practice on March 9, 2012.

-Prior to the start of the 2012–13 season, the league's collective bargaining agreement (CBA) expired.
+The league's collective bargaining agreement (CBA) expired.
 Unable to agree on a new CBA, the NHL enacted a lockout on September 15, 2012.
 The lockout continued on for days, which resulted a 48-game shortened season.
 The Canucks wore Vancouver Millionaires replica jerseys on March 16, 2013, to celebrate the 100-year anniversary of the Millionaires.

 Vancouver finished the year winning their fifth consecutive Northwest Division title and the third seed in the West, but were swept in the first round of the 2013 playoffs by the sixth-seeded San Jose Sharks.
 Vigneault and his coaching staff were fired at the end of the season, and replaced by John Tortorella.

 The Canucks participated in their first outdoor NHL game on March 2, 2014, a match against the Ottawa Senators at BC Place.
 The event was titled the 2014 Heritage Classic.
 Luongo was traded back to the Florida Panthers late in the season, while the team failed to make the playoffs for the first time in six years.
 This saw Gillis fired and Linden named president of hockey operations; Tortorella was also relieved as coach after his one season.